vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 >
 > - Layout using Mobile-first approach.
 > - Simple and functional design to increase usability.
-> - Access-based platform to display personalised data/metrics.
+> - Access-based platform to display personalised data.
-> - Straightfowrad path to request training and to keep track of trainer's calendars.
+> - Straightfowrad path to create trainings and to keep track of trainee's calendars.
 > - Effortless way to sign-up and to login, for an accelerated workflow.
-> - In-app communication for a trouble-free experience when messaging teams.
+> - Track information personal information and cross-data with other teams.

 #### 2. Scope